Early History of St Luke, Odd Fellows & the Household of Ruth

 Maggie Lena Walker

-The Union of Blacksburg’s St Luke, Odd Fellows and House of Ruth Orders Under One Lodge
+The Union of Blacksburg’s St Luke, Odd Fellows and Household of Ruth Orders Under One Lodge

-The Tadmore Light Lodge, No. 6184 the Grand United Order of Odd Fellows was founded in the early 1900s, probably in 1904, based on the 1904-1911 Minute Book, pg 130-131.
-Anthony Wright de Hernandez’s article provides more extensive information about the Order.
-Please note that the building exists, but sadly this Order ceased to function in the 1950’s.
+Tadmore Light Lodge No. 6184 of the Grand United Order of Odd Fellows was established in the early twentieth century, likely in 1904, based on entries in the Minute Book dating from 1904 to 1911 (pp. 130–131).
+Additional context on the Order is provided in an article by Anthony Wright de Hernandez.
+Although the building remains extant, the lodge itself ceased to function in the 1960s.

-The House of Ruth No 5533 included the mothers, wives and daughters of the Tadmore Light Lodge, No 6184 members.
-This female order, which was started a few years after the men’s order, was vital in the function of the Lodge and the well being of the community.
+Household of Ruth No. 5533 comprised the mothers, wives, and daughters of members of Tadmore Light Lodge No. 6184.
+Established several years after the men’s lodge, this women’s auxiliary played a vital role in the operation of the lodge and in supporting the well-being of the surrounding community.

 Construction of the St Luke & Odd Fellows Hall (1905-06)

-This building was constructed during the prime years of Maggie L. Walker’s expansion of the Independent Order of St Luke.
-By this time the famous St Luke Penny Bank , chartered in 1903, was helping people across the state.
+The building’s construction coincided with the height of Maggie L. Walker’s expansion of the Independent Order of St. Luke.
+By this period, the St. Luke Penny Savings Bank—chartered in 1903—was already supporting Black communities across Virginia.

 Location of the St Luke & Odd Fellows Hall, Blacksburg, Virginia

-Lucy Lee Lancaster created this mapy with her father’s help in 1927.
+Lucy Lee Lancaster created this map with her father’s help in 1927.
 Map is courtesy of the YMCA at VT, Lancaster House.

 Documents